topquark22/morseR24/README.md

 Connect pin D6 to ground via a normally-open pushbutton switch.

+(Recommended:) Also connect D6 to ground via a 100nF (0.1 µF) ceramic capacitor.
+Together with the Arduino's internal pullup resistor and Schmitt-trigger input feature, this will provide 10ms-resolution debouncing of the switch.

 ### Indicator LED

 Connect a red LED from pin D2 via a current-limiting resistor to ground.
 This is used to indicate error and operating conditions (see below).